TamiMcInnis/OC-P8-EnhanceExistingProject/README.md

 The existing code base given for the project is based on **todo-mvc** which you can view on GitHub [here](https://github.com/tastejs/todomvc "todo-mvc").

 This project was developed and tested on a proxy server.
-If you would like to clone this project and do not have a proxy server, you can download *live-server* [here] (https://www.npmjs.com/package/live-server "npm live-server"), which is what I used for the project.
+If you would like to clone this project and do not have a proxy server, you can download **live-server** [here](https://www.npmjs.com/package/live-server "npm live-server"), which is what I used for the project.

 To view the web audit and technical documentation for the project please see the accompanying wiki [here].